 Biotechnology is a term coined by the Hungarian engineer, Karl Ereky, in 1919.
 Whereas the term is relatively new, the phenomenon of using living organisms to perform processes that result in advantageous products for humans is not.
 Biotechnology, in the wider sense of the word, has been employed by humans for thousands of years – even if our ancestors weren’t very informed about the biological and molecular procedures that were taking place.

-One of the early ways in which our distant predecessors harnessed the power of biological processes was in agriculture: when human beings settled down into agrarian societies and gave up their nomadic hunter-gatherer lifestyles, they began to grow crops.
+Several millennia before the appearance of modern amenities like hotels in Umhlanga and a Land Rover Discovery for sale over the net, one of the early ways in which our distant predecessors harnessed the power of biological processes was in agriculture: when human beings settled down into agrarian societies and gave up their nomadic hunter-gatherer lifestyles, they began to grow crops.
 Farmers noticed that if they used the seeds from strong, healthy crops, the chances of the new crop’s survival dramatically increased.
 From our current point of view, we know that this is because the genes of the strong, robust harvest were passed onto the next generation.
 By continually using seeds from the strongest crops, and consuming the seeds of the weaker plants, the chances of reaping a good yield grew better with each new generation of crop.
 Compared to our current understanding of biotech, these early practices look somewhat like educational toys do to a highly educated individual.

 Whereas the above practice could not be seen as the genetic modification of a crop, it is an example of a method of careful generational selection in order to cultivate a specific trait in an organism.
 The same principle was similarly applied to livestock as well: breeders would attempt to cultivate desirable traits in animals by pairing mates that both displayed the desired traits.
 Essentially, human beings had intervened on natural biological processes in order to produce a product that had some economic value as it presented our ancestors with a means by which material living could be made more comfortable and secure.